-There is usually a right of appeal against enforcement to the Department for Communities and Local Government (DCLG) and most people will exercise this right and at that stage, we must prove our case.
+There is usually a right of appeal against enforcement to the Ministry of Housing, Communities and Local Government (MHCLG) and most people will exercise this right and at that stage, we must prove our case.

 If any appeal is not successful the Notice comes into force.
-If the appeal is successful then the DCLG automatically grants permission as we would with a normal application.
+If the appeal is successful then the MHCLG automatically grants permission as we would with a normal application.

 If the person in breach does not comply with a notice then we can then prosecute or take direct action to enter land and carry out works in default.
 We will then place a charge against the land to recover costs incurred when the property is sold.

 The precise form of any enforcement action depends on the case concerned and on legal advice but please remember that enforcement action is discretionary.

 The Government says that councils must only use enforcement powers where the unauthorised development is causing significant harm.
 We can therefore decide not to take action if it considers action is trivial or simply not expedient.